-The annual refuelling and maintenance outage of Fortum’s nuclear power plant’s Unit 1 in Loviisa, Finland, begins on Sunday, 6 August, followed by the servicing of Unit 2.
-This year both units will undergo a so-called short refuelling outage.
-The entire outage procedure is estimated to be completed in 38 days.
+The annual refuelling and maintenance outage of Fortum’s nuclear power plant Unit 2 in Loviisa, Finland, begins on Sunday, 5 August, followed by the servicing of Unit 1.
+Unit 2 will undergo the extensive inspection outage that takes place every eight years and Unit 1 the short refuelling outage.
+The entire outage procedure is estimated to be completed in about 64 days.

 Timo Eurasto, Manager, Operations unit, Loviisa power plant, tel. +358 10 455 4010

-In 2016, the load factor at Fortum’s fully-owned Loviisa nuclear power plant was 91.1%.
+In 2017, the load factor at Fortum’s fully-owned Loviisa nuclear power plant was 92.9%.
 On an international scale, the load factor was among the best in the world for pressurised water reactor power plants.
-The plant produced a total of 8.33 terawatt hours, which is approximately 13% of Finland’s total electricity production.
-The Loviisa power plant employs approximately 500 Fortum employees and 100 permanent contractors.
-In 2016, Fortum invested EUR 100 million into the Loviisa nuclear power plant.
+The plant produced a total of 8.16 terawatt hours, which is more than 10% of Finland’s total electricity production.
+The Loviisa power plant employs more than 500 Fortum employees and some 100 permanent contractors.
+In 2017, Fortum invested about EUR 90 million into the Loviisa nuclear power plant.